twelve17/anveomg/README.md

 ### Installation - Prod

-Somewhere on your server, clone this repo.
+Somewhere on your server, clone this repo, then:

 #### Create the Database

 There is a schema SQL file: `etc/schema.sql`.
-Create a user in mysql, grant it privileges, and then use the `mysql` command to import it, e.g:
+Create a user in mysql, grant it some privileges, and then use your preferred tool or the `mysql` command to import it, e.g:

     # mysql -u my-user -p my-db < etc/schema.sql